sidedoc/automatic-takeoffs/README.md

-# The Idea - Automatic Takeoffs
+# Automatic Takeoffs

-This is a MVP for a web app designed to automatically complete construction drawing takeoffs.
+This is the MVP code for a web app that can automatically count any symbol in an image.
+A computer vision technique called template matching is used.

-Completing a takeoff is normally a manual process where you count, by hand, the number of symbols on the construction drawing.
-This process is repeated for the hundreds of contruction drawings in each project.

-I attempted to automate this task.

-# Demo Video
+# Use Case

-View demo video here: [https://youtu.be/sEZFV8aP4tY](https://youtu.be/sEZFV8aP4tY)

-# How it works - Architecture

-A react.js frontend enables a image to be uploaded and a crop to be taken.
-This gets sent via an api to a express backend.
-The backend runs the core functionality of the app and uses a computer vision technique called template matching from OpenCV.
-This app is then deployed via docker.
+Throughout the construction industry, PDF drawings are the go-to method for displaying information about the project.
+These drawings show the type and locations of items the contractor must install under their scope of work.
+During the tender stage and throughout the lifecycle of the project, quantities are counted from the drawings in what are called material takeoffs.
+Currently, this is a manual process whereby items are counted one by one, with the quantities being transferred to an Excel spreadsheet.
+This can be a massively time-consuming process and also introduces human error when performing takeoffs on hundreds of drawings.

+My solution attempts to automate this process using a computer vision technique known as template matching.

 The web app can be viewed here: https://automatic-takeoffs.up.railway.app/

-# Dockerise for Production or Run Locally
+A demo video can be viewed here: [https://youtu.be/sEZFV8aP4tY](https://youtu.be/sEZFV8aP4tY)

+# How it works

+- A react.js frontend enables a image to be uploaded and a crop to be taken.
+- This gets sent via an api to a express backend.
+- The backend runs the core functionality of the app and uses a computer vision technique called template matching from OpenCV.
+- This app is then deployed via docker.

+# How to run

 ### Running Locally

-- [ ] node version 14 is required
-- [ ] Run 'npm start'

-For Production Deployment ensure the following changes are made:

-- [ ] Run "npm run build" to build react app.
-- [ ] Remove reference to OpenCV in package.json.
-(Change package.json to dockerPackage.json).
-- [ ] Build docker image: docker build -t app-name.
+To run locally ensure you are using **Node Version 14** and simply run `npm install` to install the dependancies followed by `npm start` to run the app.

+### Creating a Docker Image

+To get around any difficulties installing `opnecv4nodejs` a docker image with the package already installed on it can be used.

+To build the docker image simply run `docker build -t automatic-takeoffs . ` Running `docker run -p 5001:5001 automatic-takeoffs` will startup a container with the app available at `http://localhost:5001/`

+If the developming th eapp further using the docker method run `npm run build` before building the new docker image.
+This builds the react frontend and reduces the bundle size.